-I Budgeted $150 at Sephora—Here’s How a Veteran Beauty Editor Would Spend It
+How a Veteran Beauty Editor Spends $150 at the Sephora Sale

 As a longtime beauty editor, writer, podcaster, and on-air host, I’ve tried thousands of beauty products over the years.
 When it comes to navigating what to buy from Sephora (especially when you’re on a budget), you could say I’m an expert shopper.

-Recently, I decided to assign myself the task of budgeting just $150 to shop at my favorite beauty store.
-While it wasn’t easy, I can say that everything that came home with me was a solid choice.
+While it wasn’t easy, I can say that everything that came home with me was a solid choice—especially now that most of the items are eligible for discounts with the code SAVINGS at checkout.

-I spent $149 (sans tax), to be exact.
+I spent $149 (sans tax and pre-Savings Event discounts!), to be exact.
 I bought one product restock and three new-to-me beauty products that I’ve been dying to try out.
 Scroll through below for four beauty-editor-approved picks from Sephora.

 I’m a big-time fan of PHLUR’s body care products, and I absolutely needed a re-stock of my favorite body wash ever to exist: Missing Person.
 This sulfate-free, coconut-derived gentle body cleanser is “brought to life” by white musk and fused with soft, transparent wood scents.
 If you need a new body wash that you’ll actually be excited to use, you can’t go wrong with this one.